AvneeshSarwate/personalsite/static/newsite/profile.md

 - add d3 collision sound thing
 - add video of maskingdance.maxpat demo to instagram
 	- link video of actual performance?
+- add credits for software used (tufte.css, marked, The Force)

 ## <a id="publications"></a><b>Publications</b>
 Sarwate, A. (2016, October).
 Calcification and Hybrid Live-Coding.
 In Proceedings of the Audio Mostly 2016 (pp. 55-60).
 ACM.
 [PDF](/static/papers/CalcificationAndHybridLiveCoding.pdf)